asplogic/enclose/README.md

 ### License

 Proprietary.
 Free for non-commercial use.
+To use in commercial projects please contact me igor@klopov.com